Compare internet speeds with CenturyLink®

 If work requires you to download and upload large files or if you frequently add new software packages, you might need higher minimum speeds than more general users:

-CenturyLink offers multiple speed tier plans including: All speeds up to 100 Mbps and Fiber Gigabit (listed speeds may not be available in your area.)
-Speeds up to 20 Mbps are perfect for those with one or two devices and basic internet needs, including general browsing and streaming.
+CenturyLink offers multiple speed tier plans including: All speeds up to 100 Mbps and Fiber Gigabit Speeds.
+Up to 20 Mbps are perfect for those with one or two devices and basic internet needs, including general browsing and streaming.
 Speeds up to 100 Mbps are just right for those with larger households, multiple users and devices, and frequent HD streaming needs.
 And if you want near-instantaneous downloads and next-to-no lag, Fiber Gigabit will take your internet experience to the next level.

 Not sure why you need more than the minimum speeds listed above?
 The minimum speed isn’t the same as the best speed.
 While 1 Mbps is enough for basic emailing, browsing, and social media, downloading a web page at that speed will take several seconds.
 For faster connections you can share with several household members, start with up to 10 Mbps and complete simple tasks without frustration.